Last Updated on 1 February 2024 by Brittany

 In my opinion, if you already have or are willing to learn a skill, it is more beneficial to be a freelancer as a digital nomad.
 This offers you more control over your hours, rates, and clientele.

 To really establish yourself as a freelancer, you may want to consider opening an LLC to protect your assets.
-Last year, I used ZenBusiness to set up mine, and it was super easy and painless!
+In 2021, I used ZenBusiness to set up mine, and it was super easy and painless!
 If you’re from the European Union, you can use Xolo to help you form yours as well.

 If you decide to go the freelance route, you can start finding jobs and advertising your services on Upwork or Fiverr to get started.
 Be creative and consider what you really enjoy doing when finding a way to make money online.
 It’s truly passion that drives success!